Enoggera, Queensland: Aboriginal history

-The word Enoggera is a wrongly spelled by an error made at the Government Lands Office, when the letter u was mistaken for n.
+The word Enoggera is wrongly spelled, an error made at the Government Lands Office, when the letter u was mistaken for n.
 It was intended that the name should be recorded as Euogerra, a contraction of the Turrbal phrase youara-ngarea meaning literally "sing-play" or song and dance.
 It refers to a ceremonial site used for dancing.
 It is said to have first applied to a site near the mouth of Breakfast Creek.
 It is possible, however, that the name was independently applied to a site at the place at presently known as Enoggera.
 They named the area near Bancroft Park "Bu-yu-ba", which means, "straight shin bone", referring to a straight stretch of creek.
 Enoggera is a corruption of Yowogerra, which in Turrbal means corroboree.
 Because this area was given a distinct name indicates that it held a significant place in Turbull culture as a camping and corroboree region.